A 4-dimensional light bulb theorem for disks: Converting homotopies to isotopies

-\bit{Proof of light bulb theorem for disks:} Since $\Dax(D_0, D_1)=0$, there is a homotopy $h$ from $D_0$ to $D_1$ with $\Delta(h)=0$, which can be made to be supported away from $G$ by Lemma \ref{homotopyrelG} without changing the Dax invariant since $\dax(\pi_3(X))$ is trivial.
-It then follows from Kosanovi\'c and Teichner \cite[Theorem $5.11$]{KT} that the Freedman-Quinn invariant of the homotopy $h$ must vanish as well.
-So, by Lemma \ref{conc1}, there is an isotopy from the disk $D_1$ to a self-referential disk $(D_0)_\omega$ for some $\omega \in \mathbb{Z}[\pi_1(X)]$ with $\mathcal D(\omega)=0$, using once more that $\dax(\pi_3(X))$ is trivial.
-By Corollary \ref{middlecor}, there is an isotopy between the disks $D_0$ and $(D_0)_\omega$ supported away from the dual $G$.
+\remark We thank an observant referee for pointing out that in the context of Theorem \ref{one}, $\mathrm{dax}(\pi_3(X))$ is necessarily non-trivial.
+For, if $G$ is $\pi_1$-negligible, then it has an immersed dual $G’$.
+Therefore, the connected sum $G\#_gG’$ along a tube representing any non-trivial element $g\in\pi_1(X)$ will in general have non-trivial self-intersection invariant $\mu_2$.
+However, the non-triviality of the self-intersection invariant $\mu_2$ on $\pi_2(X)$ implies that the Dax homomorphism must also be non-trivial, by Theorem B of Kosanović-Teichner \cite{KT}.

-\begin{remark} Any simply-connected $4$-manifold has trivial Dax homomorphism.
-The author would be interested to know of other families of $4$-manifolds satisfying this condition, to which her theorems apply. \end{remark}
+\remark Our result was inspired by Theorem $2.5$ of Gabai \cite{dave:LBL}, which states that any pair of homotopic disks with a common dual \emph{in the boundary} of the ambient $4$-manifold can be put into self-referential form with respect to each other.
+Indeed, Gabai notes in his final remark below the theorem what we observe here: that allowing the dual in the \emph{interior} rather than on the boundary seems to necessitate some $\pi_1$-negligible assumption on the dual sphere.

 \begin{question} Can some version of the light bulb theorem for disks be stated even when the map induced by inclusion $\pi_1(X-G) \to \pi_1(X)$ is \emph{not} an isomorphism?
-The proofs of both Lemmas \ref{conc1} and \ref{homotopyrelG} given here require this condition; it is unclear if similar results can be proven otherwise. \end{question}
+The proofs of both Lemma \ref{homotopyrelG} and Theorem \ref{one} given here require this condition; it is unclear if similar results can be proven otherwise. \end{question}